 1. Entry Level Customer Service Representative

-This resume is a great example of someone who has no direct customer service experience, but does have experience interacting with customers of different backgrounds.
-The fictitious Justin has made a clean-looking resume that clearly states the experience he has had working with customers, and shows familiarity with hitting a metric of some kind in his sales position.
-He also uses his Summary portion to highlight his unique skills.
+What we like: This resume is a great example of someone who has no direct customer service experience, but does have experience interacting with customers of different backgrounds.
+The fictitious Justine has made a clean-looking resume that clearly states the experience she has had working with customers, and shows familiarity with hitting a metric of some kind in her sales position.

 2. Mid-Level Customer Service Representative

-"Lily's" resume here is a great example of someone who has a mixed background with both directly and tangentially-relevant experience.
-She was a bank teller before she broke into the customer service industry, and putting it on her resume allows room to show diversity and open a conversation on why she began a career in customer service.
+What we like: "Lily's" resume is a great example of someone who has a mixed background with both directly and tangentially-relevant experience.
+She was a bank teller before she broke into the customer service industry, and putting it on her resume shows diversity and opens a conversation about why she began a career in customer service.

 3. Experienced Customer Service Representative

-It's easy to tell right away that "Marie Clark" has been killing it in the customer service industry for some time now.
-She takes some space at the top to highlight what sets her over the edge as an applicant, making it clear she loves what she does and wants to make a career out it.
+What we like: It's easy to tell right away that "Marie Clark" has been killing it in the customer service industry for some time now.
+She takes some space at the top to highlight what sets her over the edge as an applicant, making it clear she loves what she does and wants to make a career out of it.

-This clean and creative resume will help you stand out right off the bat while still allowing room to fit all of your awesome experience.
-The addition of a photo adds a face to your qualifications, and in a career where you might communicate with customers solely over email or phone, it's important to show that you're more than just a faceless resource.
+What we like: This clean and creative resume helps the candidate stand out right off the bat while still allowing room to fit all of their awesome experience.
+The addition of a photo adds a face to their qualifications.
+And in a career where you might communicate with customers solely over email or phone, it's important to show that you're more than just a faceless resource.

-This is a prime example of a no-nonsense resume that still looks great.
-It's classic, clean, and clear, which can be a relief to recruiters and hiring managers who may look at large numbers of resumes a day.
+What we like: This is a prime example of a no-nonsense resume that still looks great.
+It's classic, clean, and clear, which can be a relief to recruiters and hiring managers who may look at hundreds of resumes a day.
 This formatting allows your experience to speak for itself, and would be a great option for a candidate who has a lot of prior experience.

-This resume is an effective mix of the first two we've shown in this article.
+What we like: This resume is an effective mix of the first two we've shown in this article.
 The pops of color and headshot show uniqueness while the formatting leaves a lot of space for what you want to include.
 It's muted and easy to read, so no one element is overwhelming to the point of throwing it off balance.
-If the company you're applying to has a formal work environment, this would be an awesome way to stay classy, and show your identity.